borisbaldassari/alambic/doc/pages_md/02_Plugins/01_Pre/EclipsePmi.md

 See the project's wiki for more information.
 * **Parameters**:
   * `project_pmi` The project ID used to identify the project on the PMI server.
 Look for it in the URL of the project on [http://projects.eclipse.org](http://projects.eclipse.org).
+  * `proxy` If a proxy is required to access the remote resource of this plugin, please provide its URL here.
+A blank field means no proxy, and the `default` keyword uses the proxy from environment variables, see <a href="https://alambic.io/Documentation/Admin/Projects.html">the online documentation about proxies</a> for more details.
+Example: <code>https://user:pass@proxy.mycorp:3777</code>.
 -----

 # Provides